sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/windows-fundamentals.md

 ![smb diagram](https://academy.hackthebox.com/storage/modules/49/smb_diagram.png)

+BOOKMARK

 NTFS and Share permissions are different.
 NTFS also includes special permissions.
 NTFS permissions apply to the system where the folder and files are hosted.
 Share permissions apply when the folder is being accessed through SMB, typically from a different system over the network.
 Note that Windows Defender Firewall could potentially block access to the SMB share.

-*See HTB Windows Fundamentals for creating, managing, and viewing shares*.

 <details>